triton-inference-server/backend/README.md

 A TRITONBACKEND_Request object represents an inference request made to the model.
 The backend takes ownership of the request object(s) in TRITONBACKEND_ModelInstanceExecute and must release each request by calling TRITONBACKEND_RequestRelease.
+However, the ownership of request object is returned back to Triton in case TRITONBACKEND_ModelInstanceExecute returns an error.
 See [Inference Requests and Responses](#inference-requests-and-responses) for more information about request lifecycle.

 The Triton Backend API allows the backend to get information about the request as well as the input and request output tensors of the